-Option 1 Option 2 G - Transport Plan to maximise the opportunities Maintain / accept current G - Hallsport · for sustainable development transport links and plan for arising from the A5 / A6 upgrades commensurate level of and other orbital / cross border sustainable growth.
-Also promote links.
-Also promote Active Travel Active Travel and accessibility opportunities and accessibility and within our main urban connectivity within our main urban settlements settlements
+Option 1 Option 2 G - Transport Plan to maximise the Maintain / accept current opportunities for sustainable transport links and plan for development arising from the A5 commensurate level of / A6 upgrades and other orbital / sustainable growth.
+Also cross border links.
+Also promote promote Active Travel and Active Travel opportunities and accessibility within our main accessibility and connectivity urban settlements within our main urban settlements